0install/docs/docs/details/sharing.md

 On systems with multiple users, it would be very inefficient if each user had to download their own copy of each program.
 Most packaging systems require users to have root access in order to share software (either the root password, or admin access through sudo).
 However, this is a security risk.
 Zero Install allows software to be shared automatically and safely between mutually-untrusting users.

+!!! note
-Note: this page is about sharing between users on a single computer.
+    This page is about sharing between users on a single computer.
 If you want to do peer-to-peer sharing on a LAN, see [0share](../tools/0share.md).
 If you want to share between virtual machines running on a single host, see [virtual machines](virtual-machines.md).

 [TOC]